-There are only 235 days until the first Saturday of the 2019 college football season, but who’s counting?
+There’s just over a month until the first Saturday of the 2019 college football season, but who’s counting?

 Two teams that finished the 2018 season ranked in the top 10 of the AP Top 25 Poll open the season on the road, the defending national champion will start conference play in August, and like usual, we’ll have some neutral-site games between Power Five teams in Week 1.